FREQUENTLY ASKED QUESTIONS

 • The sidewalk replaced must meet the city's replacement guidelines.
 This must be verified by the city prior to submittal for reimbursement.

-• The work was not required as a condition of issuance of a building permit or any other discretionary approval by the city.
+• The work was not required as a condition of issuance of a building permit.

 Reimbursement will be made on a first-come first-served basis.
 The City Council will establish the annual budget for the reimbursement account.
 Once the funds are expended, eligible requests will be replaced on a waiting list for the next budget year or until additional funds become available.
-For more information regarding the incentive program application, contact Shane Roberts at 769-2283.
+For more information regarding the incentive program application, contact the Streets & Engineering Department at 769-2235.